- Academic Programs

 Scholarships and other programs for physics majors wanting to become high school physics teachers include:

-Another program that may interest you is the Student Loan Forgiveness Program for students who become teachers.
+Another program that may interest you is the Federal Student Loan Forgiveness Program for students who become teachers.
+The State of Tennessee also has a Student Loan Forgiveness program for teachers.

 Another special program for people with Bachelor's degrees in Physics who want to become Physics teachers is the Woodrow Wilson Teaching Fellowship.
 This provides substantial stipends/fellowships for new physics graduates to attend graduate programs in education to obtain masters degrees in teaching and teaching certification.